 Topical pain relievers are typically not recommended for hip pain.
 Topical medications are usually most effective for treating joint pain located near the skin’s surface, such as joints in the hand; the hip joint is located deep within soft tissue.

 Opioids are generally not recommended to treat hip osteoarthritis pain.

 Doctor and patient should discuss medication in the context of the patient's lifestyle, severity of pain, and potential side effects and drug interactions.

 In This Article:

-- Steroid injections reduce swelling and thereby alleviate hip stiffness and pain.
+- Steroid injections injections are the most common type of injection with goal of reducing inflammation and thereby alleviate hip stiffness and pain.